-While I’m a fan of chia pudding in all its forms, classic chia pudding has a distinct, tapioca-like texture that you either love or hate.
-This silky version is a game-changer, especially for those who have tried chia pudding and weren’t sold on the texture.
+While Iโm a fan of chia pudding in all its forms, the classic version has a distinct, tapioca-like texture that you either love or hate.
+This silky take is a game-changer, especially for those who arenโt sold on chia pudding’s traditional texture.

-As a Registered Nutritionist, I’m a mega fan of the small but mighty chia seed.
-Gram for gram, they’re rich in dietary fibre, plant-based omega-3s, and protein, making these tiny powerhouses a nutritious addition to any dish—whether a creamy dessert, sprinkled over salad, or transformed into a fruity spread to smear over toast (like this super easy homemade raspberry chia jam).
+As a Registered Nutritionist, Iโm a mega fan of the small but mighty chia seed.
+Gram for gram, they’re rich in dietary fibre, plant-based omega-3s, and protein, making these tiny powerhouses a nutritious addition to any dishโwhether a creamy dessert, sprinkled over salad, or transformed into a fruity spread to smear over toast (like this easy homemade raspberry chia jam!).

 The Ingredient Lineup